sorbet/sorbet/website/docs/generics.md

   approach is to manually build small examples using the new API that don't type check, but don't check the resulting files in (or check them in, but mark them `# typed: ignore`, and bump the sigil up temporarily while making changes).
-  The diligent may way to automate this by running Sorbet a second time on a codebase that includes extra files meant to not type check, asserting that Sorbet indeed reports errors.)
+  The diligent way to automate this is by running Sorbet a second time on a codebase that includes extra files meant to not type check, asserting that Sorbet indeed reports errors.)